Level 4, 18 North Tce, Adelaide SA

 Free Flap

-There are several different types of free flap that our plastic surgeons use, two of which are the TRAM Flap and DIEP Flap.
+There are several different types of free flap that the Specialist Plastic Surgeons practicing at Adelaide Plastic Surgery use, two of which are the TRAM Flap and DIEP Flap.
 They all have the benefit of using microsurgery on blood vessels to move skin and soft tissue to the area that was removed in the mastectomy surgery stage.

 TRAM flap stands for Transverse Rectus Abdominis Muscle.
 In this procedure, an area of skin from your lower abdomen with the underlying fat and abdominal muscle is removed, and transferred to reconstruct your breast.
 This can be done as a free flap using microsurgery, or left attached to a cuff of blood vessels in what is called a Pedicled Flap.